Reuben-Brewer/SerialJSONstreamer_ReubenPython3Class/README.md

 Apache 2 License

-Software Revision B, 12/09/2025
+Software Revision C, 12/26/2025

 Verified working on:

-Python 3.12
+Python 3.12/13

 Windows 11 64-bit

-Raspberry Pi Buster
+Raspberry Pi Bookworm

 (may work on Mac in non-GUI mode, but haven't tested yet)